stalniy/casl/docs-src/src/content/pages/guide/conditions-in-depth/en.md

 });
 ```

-The example above says that article can be read it's in review or published and its creation date is in the past or today.
+The example above says that article can be read if it's in review or published and its creation date is in the past or today.
 Before starting let's define simple class that represents `Article` entity.

 ```js @{data-filename="entities.js"}
 export class Article {